SaginiChan/SaginiChan/README.md

 - 🤔 I’m looking for help with ...
 Dagger Injection
 - 💬 All My projects are in ~ [Profile](https://github.com/SaginiChan/)
 - 📫 Reach me: ~ [My Email]boazsagini62@gmail.com
-- ⚡ Fun fact: ~ I Love Anime and Dc Comics
+- ⚡ I Love Anime and Dc Comics